Make a mess-free and edible slimy eyes sensory bag with your toddler for Halloween!

 Often, I’ve filled these sensory bags with hair gel.
 And I usually don’t have that on hand and buy it just for sensory bags.

 Tina, a member of The Activity Room, shared a fantastic alternative for DIY sensory bags.

-Tina suggested Jello.
+Tina suggested JELLO.

 How awesome of an idea is that?
+I knew right away that we needed to try it out ASAP.

-It’s something I often have on hand (though I never seem to ever make it…) and plus its edible.
-So in case your toddler chews a hole in the baggy, they won’t be eating chemicals!
+In case your toddler chews a hole in the baggy, they won’t be eating chemicals!

 I made it a priority to try this out and share it with you.
 The result is almost identical to the hair gel.